cucumberbolts/Calvin-Hobbes-Scraper/README.md

 # Comic-Scraper
-A program for downloading Calvin and Hobbes comics.
+A single python file for downloading comics from gocomics.com.

 ## Usage
 Run the comic_scraper.py file and pass the command line arguments specifying